r-424c/guides/stuff/pc-build/2025-pc-build-english.md

 | <img src="assets/2025/IMG_4413.JPEG" > | <img src="assets/2025/IMG_4400.JPEG" > |
 | <img src="assets/2025/IMG_4401.JPEG" > | <img src="assets/2025/IMG_4418.JPEG" > |

+## Custom Cables

+- 24-pin cable is a custom-made by myself, using default cable as reference. pins/connectors were bought from AliExpress.
+- 8-pin CPU cable the same as the 24-pin.
+- GPU 12VHPWR cable was purschased from dreambigbyray.com

 ## GPU Support for the RTX 4080 SUPER

 GPU support bracket for the RTX 4080 SUPER, 3D printed (EIGA model: ...)